gchq/stroom-docs/content/en/docs/HOWTOs/Install/InstallApplicationHowTo.md

+---
-# Stroom HOWTO - Installation of Stroom Application
+title: "Installation of Stroom Application"
+linkTitle: "Installation of Stroom"
+#weight:
+date: 2021-07-12
+# tags:
+description: >
   This HOWTO describes the installation and initial configuration of the Stroom Application.
+---

 ## Assumptions
 - the user has reasonable RHEL/Centos System administration skills